migueldcepeda/gray-mail-deleter/README.md

 apiKey = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-us5'
 ```

-_For more information on generating and accessing API keys through Mailchimp, visit [mc-api](Mailchimps's API Documentation)_
+_For more information on generating and accessing API keys through Mailchimp, visit [Mailchimps's API Documentation][mc-api]_

     .
     ├── gray-mail-tools